rd--/blksc3/md/glossary.md

 ## JavaScript

-JavaScript (Wirfs-Brock 2020).
-The language is standardised in the document ECMA-262 and is maintained Ecma's Technical Committee 39.
+JavaScript (Wirfs-Brock 2020) is a language standardised in the document ECMA-262 and maintained by Technical Committee 39.

 ## JavaScript Object Notation (Json)